tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-machete-a-scripting-runtime-for.md

   - scripting

 ---
-In an attempt to overcome my perfectionism I&#8217;ve decided to open source my long term side project Machete for the world to see.
+In an attempt to overcome my perfectionism I've decided to open source my long term side project Machete for the world to see.
 Machete is my own dialect of the ECMAScript 5 standard or as it is more commonly called JavaScript.

 # Features